-The Global Resources Fund gained 2.17 percent in October as commodities and commodity-related stocks rebounded from volatility in September.
-The fund’s performance trailed that of its benchmark, the Morgan Stanley Commodity Related Index, by nearly 4 percentage points.
+The Global Resources Fund (PSPFX) lost 3.74 percent in January as the broader market gave back some of last year’s gains.
+Fund performance trailed that of its benchmark, the Morgan Stanley Commodity Related Index, which also lost 2.16 percent.
 See complete fund performance here.

 Past performance does not guarantee future results.

 The Morgan Stanley Commodity Related Index (CRX) is an equal-dollar weighted index of 20 stocks involved in commodity related industries such as energy, non-ferrous metals, agriculture, and forest products.
 The index was developed with a base value of 200 as of March 15, 1996.
 The NYSE Arca Gold Miners Index is a modified market capitalization weighted index comprised of publicly traded companies involved primarily in the mining for gold and silver.
 The index benchmark value was 500.0 at the close of trading on December 20, 2002.
 S&P/TSX Capped Diversified Metals and Mining Index is an index of companies engaged in diversified production or extraction of metals and minerals.